maplibre/maplibre.github.io/README.md

 3. Run `npm run serve` or `./hugow --get-extended serve`
 4. Open the URL which is printed in the terminal

-After making any changes, make sure to run `npm run format`.
+After making any changes, make sure to run `npm run format` and `npm run format-check`.

 ## Building for Production